W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 --Timothy Harper, editor, the ASJA Guide to Freelance Writing

-always been impressed.
-He knows how to put together a winning presentation to capture a potential
+been impressed.
+He knows how to put together a winning presentation to capture a potential editor’s

-will ever face.
+ever face.
 However, an intimate knowledge of the process helps make it easier.
-Terry Whalin
+Terry Whalin offers his

-offers his broad knowledge of this business—from both sides of the editor’s desk—make him the perfect
+broad knowledge of this business—from both sides of the editor’s desk—make him the perfect resource for

---Sally E. Stuart, author, Christian Writer’s Market Guide
+--Sally E. Stuart, Founder, Christian Writer’s Market Guide

 A well-written book proposal gains attention, piques interest, and